Diagnostic Testing or Male Infertility Consultation

 - Plan development about lifestyle changes, medicines, treatment options, and, if necessary, surgery in order to increase the chances of pregnancy

-Updates will be sent to your referring urologist, reproductive endocrinologist, or primary care physician.
+Updates from your appointment and testing will be sent to your referring urologist, reproductive endocrinologist, or primary care physician.